woksin-org/semantic-labeler-action/README.md

-# GitHub Action - Action Name Here
+# GitHub Action - Semantic Labeler
-This GitHub action ...
+This GitHub action labels your pull request based on conventional commits using [semantic-release](https://github.com/semantic-release/semantic-release)

 ### Pre requisites
 Create a workflow `.yml` file in your `.github/workflows` directory.
 An [example workflow](#example-workflow) is available below.